Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - Stirling Engine requires thermal plates
 - Capacitors are created on the BuildCraft Assembly Table
 - Conduit RF capacities have been reduced to match other forms of RF transportation
+- Aluminum Brass can now be made in the alloy smelter

 ##Enhanced Portals
 - Now requires steel instead of iron